Luke Shaw? Jude Bellingham? England options and talking points assessed ahead of squad announcement

 There is also Jadon Sancho, who has hit 12 goals for Dortmund this season, and others such as Danny Ings, Tammy Abraham and Michail Antonio who will also hope to be in the manager's thinking.

-Southgate can't pick them all, of course, especially when he also has attacking midfielders such as Jack Grealish, James Maddison and Mason Mount to consider, but he'll make his choices knowing there is plenty of talent in reserve - and knowing that plenty can change between now and this summer's Euros.
+Southgate can't pick them all, of course - even with attacking midfielders Jack Grealish and James Maddison expected to be unavailable - but he'll make his choices knowing there is plenty of talent in reserve - and knowing that plenty can change between now and this summer's Euros.

 What do the stats say?